Continuing Education for Health Care Professionals:

 Utilize A Finished Heart to support family caregivers, clients and volunteers and to provide continuing nursing education to staff.
 "I found Eliott's work to offer insight into the dying process that no training has ever been able to convey," wrote Valerie Jones, LMSW.

 Thoughts on Voluntary Stopping Eating & Drinking:

 The choice to end one's life with the aid of a physician when certain conditions are met is legally possible in a handful of U.S. states.
-One option that some terminally ill individuals choose is to stop all foods and fluids, a practice known as Voluntary Stopping Eating and Drinking (VSED).
+One option that some terminally ill individuals choose, regardless of their state of residence, is to stop all foods and fluids -- a practice known as Voluntary Stopping Eating and Drinking (VSED).